Catrionamcd/Colour-Sort-Puzzle/README.md

 ![alt text](assets/images/RubiksRace.jpg)

- This game is in our home for many years and all members of the family. big and small have had hours of enjoyment playing it.
+ This game is in our home for many years and all members of the family, big and small have had hours of enjoyment playing it.
 With the physical game you can play against another player.
-The first to solve the puzzle wins but it can be played solo.
+The first to solve the puzzle by matching the nine inner tiles on a colour grid to the nine colours that appear on the dice wins.
 I adapted this game for my project to play against a timer countdown.

 ### Wireframes
 [Wireframes](https://github.com/Catrionamcd/Colour-Sort-Puzzle/tree/master/assets/wireframes)